QueenieCplusplus/Spanner/README.md

         }
     }

-2.2, to ues Sample code below for project file =>
+2.2, to ues Sample code below for project file which is called ScoreBoard.csproj=>

     <Project Sdk="Microsoft.NET.Sdk">